Today I show you the best school bullet journal ideas.

 Below you can find links to blog posts where you’ll discover bullet journal monthly spreads and weekly pages.

-Not only it holds you accountable to accomplish the tasks that need to get done, but also it helps you start controlling your time better while still keeping a focus on priorities.
+Not only does it holds you accountable to accomplish the tasks that need to get done, but also it helps you start controlling your time better while still keeping a focus on priorities.

-Basically, you use daily logs to work towards your weekly goals.
+You use daily logs to work towards your weekly goals.